Felicia Arriola earned a spot on the prestigious Thirty Under 30 list.

 After wrapping-up a five-year career for LMU as a player, Felicia Arriola wasted no time in returning to the Lions as an assistant coach within the LMU volleyball program.
-Arriola finished up her playing career after the 2013 season and enters her second year on the coaching staff with the start of the 2015 fall indoor volleyball season.
-The spring 2015 sand volleyball season will be Arriola's first as a coach after helping to start the program as a player in 2012.
+Arriola finished up her playing career after the 2013 season and enters her third year on the coaching staff with the start of the 2016 fall indoor volleyball season.
+The spring 2016 sand volleyball season was Arriola's second as a coach after helping to start the program as a player in 2012.

-Immersing herself with some of the top coaches in the game, Arriola has spent the last two summers serving as an intern with the 2014 and 2015 USA Women's National Team alongside LMU head coach Tom Black (assistant with Team USA).
+Immersing herself with some of the top coaches in the game, Arriola has spent her summers serving as an intern with the USA Women's National Team alongside LMU head coach Tom Black (assistant with Team USA).
 In addition, she also served as an instructor at a pair of Gold Medal Squared volleyball camps during the summer of 2014.

 Over five years as a Lion player, including a 2011 season in which she missed the entire year due to offseason surgery but still served as a Lion captain and leader from the sidelines, Arriola amassed 752 kills to rank 22nd in LMU history.
 The native of Laguna Niguel, Calif. also posted 882 digs at a rate of 2.34 per set.